What Is Pleasure-Based Personal Development?

 truth before performance

-Instead of asking, “How do I push through this?”
-It asks, “What support would make this sustainable?”
+Instead of asking, “How do I push through this?” it asks,

-Instead of asking, “Why can’t I just do the thing?”
-It asks, “What part of me is protecting something important?”
+Instead of asking, “Why can’t I just do the thing?” it asks,

 This subtle shift changes everything.